 - Which key figures are critical to your success?

-The analysis tools of the FORCAM FORCE IIoT platform help you to evaluate your desired key figures and data and to examine your production down to the smallest detail.
+The analysis tools of the FORCE MES FLEX platform help you to evaluate your desired key figures and data and to examine your production down to the smallest detail.
 In this way, the potential for optimization can be identified in no time at all and help you to introduce the right measures to achieve rapid success.
 Yet, all this data can only lead to success if it is used correctly and to the full extent.

 For this reason, another critical building block is the CIP-oriented management culture.
 Only if the culture of a continuous improvement process is at the center, and the managers act accordingly, it is possible to achieve long-term success.
 Companies must train their employees to use data collected in the production correctly and to derive the right measures.